Data-Cleaning-And-Mining/Notes/01_Navigation.md

 ## Resizing Columns

 ### Resizing Using the Mouse
+Double click on the border between columns or rows

 ### Resizing Using Hotkeys

 Alt + h + o + i in sequence

+## Removing Filters and Hiding and Unhiding Rows, Columns, and Cells